 So please, stop making assumptions that all VAs are skill-less.
 Stop making assumptions that they have little or no education or training related to the services they offer–or that they’re not actively working to learn more to better serve clients.
 Stop making assumptions that they’re “just” stay-at-home moms–because they very well may be stay-at-home parents (I know of male VAs, too!), but that still doesn’t mean they lack skills or aren’t running a business.
 Also, kindly remember that VAs set their rates.
 It’s their business, and it’s their service to provide, so they set their own rates.
 You wouldn’t walk into your lawyer’s office and say, “Well, I see that your rate is $200/hour, but I’m only going to pay you $100/hour, because that’s what I’ve decided.”
 A virtual assistant’s rates are not your decision, as a client.
 If you can’t afford the rates of a VA with whom you’ve been consulting, then you need to keep looking.
 Don’t ask them to lower their rates for you, because that’s an insult, and if they’re a smart business owner and recognize their worth, they’re going to turn you down.
 Find another VA who’s in your budget.

 I hope you’ll keep these things in mind the next time you’re searching for a virtual assistant.
 Remember that virtual assistants are business owners, too.
 Treating your VA like the business owner that he or she is will do wonders for your working relationship and will help keep things positive and forward-moving.
 I promise. 🙂

-*These are my referral links to these tools.
+*This is my referral link to G Suite.
 I will receive a small commission if you sign up for them using my links.
 I only recommend services that I personally use and find invaluable to running my business.